sofayam/scriptype/README.md

 You may already know about one or more of node.js, typescript and visual studio code.
 Once they are working they form a very powerful partnership but getting them all up and running together is still surprisingly tricky.
 This seed project gives you what you need to start writing and debugging conventional file processing applications without all the web framework distractions.

-The demo program just reads a file and creates a list of objects.
+The demo program just reads a file, creates a list of objects, and then outputs the file with line numbers

 # Installation from scratch

-1) Install vs code from here: https://code.visualstudio.com/ (best IDE ever!)
+1) Install vs code from here: https://code.visualstudio.com/

 2) Install Node.js and npm from here: https://nodejs.org